zenon70/rocketprogram.github.io/README.md

 - relativity and/or the speed of gravity are not currently simulated. upon developing this simulation, i did some research on special and general relativity. from what i understand, NASA's Horizons data is unfortunately muddied with counter-corrections for relativity. it's complicated, and i don't remember all the details right now, but basically, i believe it may be possible for me to produce an extremely accurate simulation - better than perhaps most simulations, by using a proper implementation of Gerber's equation regarding the effect of gravity travelling at the speed of light. this should accurately simulate the anomaly of the precession of the first planet. as far as fifth planet flyby anomalies, that is currently an observed phenomenon that puzzles scientists.

-- tidal forces, such as water and land tidal forces, are not simulated.
+- tidal forces other than tidal locking, such as water and land tidal forces, are not simulated.

 - solar forces such as electromagnetic storms and heat radiation forces are not simulated.

-- tidally locked moons do not gyrate properly. they are simply flagged as 'tidally locked' in the code, and behave accordingly.

 - surface terrain such as mountains and valleys are not simulated.

-- 401 gps surface and graphics are different (beyond normal issue of limited segments) due to non-'oblate-spheroid' shape: radiusWest squishes it along another axis, and there is no gps formula here for that.
-401 (and 402) are actually better depicted as complicated 3d models anyway.
+- moons 401 and 402 gps surface and graphics are different beyond normal issue of limited segments due to non-'oblate-spheroid' shape: they have different dimensions on all three axes, and there is no gps formula here for that.
+401 (and 402) are actually better depicted as complicated 3d models, but that is currently out of scope for this project.

-## design choices
+### design choices

 - functional programming. wherever possible and practical, *pure* (independent)  functions are written and utilized. this keeps the working pieces of the program separate, and therefore makes the program more reliable and more extensible. it is my goal to make it so that advanced users and programmers can easily understand and use the code.